Jayasudhandesigner/Git-simulation/readme.txt

 - **Bold Text**: Used `**text**` for emphasis on key features.
 - **Code Blocks**: Used triple backticks (```) for code snippets and commands.
 - **Lists**: Used `-` for bullet points and numbered lists for steps.

-You can copy and paste this content into your `README.md` file in your GitHub repository.
-This format will ensure clarity and readability for users who view your documentation.